finvernizzi/mplane/README.md

 A nodejs HTTPS API has been implemented for basic usage (create and read elements) and can be find [here](https://github.com/finvernizzi/mplane_http_transport.git).

 #EXAMPLES
-A complete set of basic omponents are ready to use [here](https://github.com/finvernizzi/mplane_components).
+A complete set of basic mPlane components is ready to use [here](https://github.com/finvernizzi/mplane_components).

 #Documentation